 If you want to warm it up a bit before using, that’s perfectly fine, too.
 You just don’t necessarily have to scald it.

-Do I Have to Scald Milk to Make Rolls?
+Do I Need Scalded Milk to Make Rolls?

-Many people find my how to scald milk post around the holidays.
-I expect it is partly because people bring out old family recipes for rolls, and the instructions call for scalding milk but don’t explain what it is or how to do it.
+Many people find this post around the holidays.
+I expect it is partly because people bring out old family recipes for rolls, and the instructions call for scalded milk but don’t explain what it is or how to do it.
 So they go to Google and type in “how do I scald milk?” or “what is scalded milk,” or maybe “do I need to scald milk?”
 And you find me.

 And I pretty much say no, you don’t have to scald your milk before making rolls.
 The Pasteurization process pretty much takes care of the three big reasons why they used to scald milk in the “old days:”